 I hate you...You want to die in battlefield?
 Go die.
 I really mean it, just go.
 I will [be] relieved at last”

 He said he believed he had failed his wife after the collapse of a business venture and had ultimately constructed a series of increasingly elaborate fantasies and lies to make people feel sorry for him.

 Those lies included pretending he had stomach cancer.
 That persuaded his sister-in-law to fund medical treatment in Singapore, and he invented other reasons for foreign holidays to escape his home life.

-While in Singapore, the court heard he had hung around in Starbucks and sought out prostitutes.
+While in Singapore, the court heard, he had hung around in Starbucks and had sought out prostitutes.

 Choudhury said that he was now "utterly ashamed and embarrassed" by his lies.
 He had considered performing "hijra" - a ritualised migration to a Muslim country - to get away from his past life, which is where Syria came into the picture.